Entropy Production for Discrete-Time Markov Processes

+$Q^{\mathrm{mar}}_{ \mathbf{X}_{t:t+1} }$ is mathematically equivalent to the backward distribution when regarding X as a single system.
+We call the backward process of X in a composite system XY a marginal backward process, and we call a distribution of marginal backward process a marginal backward distribution. \end{dfn} \begin{dfn}[Marginal Dissipation Function]

-where $P_{ \mathbf{X}_{t:t+1} } (\mathbf{x}_{t:t+1})$ is obtained by marginalizing $P_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } (\mathbf{x}_{t:t+1}, \mathbf{y}_{t:t+1})$ with respect to Y, and $\Tilde{Q}^{\mr{mar}}_{ \mathbf{X}_{t:t+1} } (\mathbf{x}_{t:t+1})$ is also obtained by marginalizing $\Tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } (\mathbf{x}_{t:t+1}, \mathbf{y}_{t:t+1})$ with respect to Y.
+where $P_{ \mathbf{X}_{t:t+1} } (\mathbf{x}_{t:t+1})$ is obtained by marginalizing $P_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } (\mathbf{x}_{t:t+1}, \mathbf{y}_{t:t+1})$ with respect to Y, and $\tilde{Q}^{\mathrm{mar}}_{ \mathbf{X}_{t:t+1} } (\mathbf{x}_{t:t+1})$ is also obtained by marginalizing $\tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} } (\mathbf{x}_{t:t+1}, \mathbf{y}_{t:t+1})$ with respect to Y.

-In other words, in a marginal distribution, this is the probability distribution obtained by swapping the values of random variables in the forward process probability distribution to the opposite temporal direction.
-This sort of process is called a marginal time-reversed process, and the resulting marginal distribution is called a marginal time-reversed distribution. \end{dfn} For these forms of marginal entropy production, the non-negativity property holds. \begin{result}[Non-Negativity of Marginal Entropy Production] For backward marginal entropy production $\Sigma_{\mr{X}} ^{\mr{mar}}$ and time-reversed marginal entropy production $\Tilde{\Sigma}_{\mr{X}} ^{\mr{mar}}$,
+$\tilde{Q}^{\mathrm{mar}}_{ \mathbf{X}_{t:t+1} }$ is mathematically equivalent to the time-reversed distribution when regarding X as a single system.
+We call the time-reversed process of X in a composite system XY a marginal time-reversed process, and we call a distribution of marginal time-reversed process a marginal time-reversed distribution. \end{dfn} For these forms of marginal entropy production and dissipation function, the non-negativity property holds. \begin{result}[Non-Negativity of Marginal Entropy Production] For marginal entropy production $\Sigma_{\mathrm{X}} ^{\mathrm{mar}}$ and marginal dissipation function $\tilde{\Sigma}_{\mathrm{X}} ^{\mathrm{mar}}$,

 \end{result} \begin{proof} This follows directly from the non-negativity of KLD.
-Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of backward entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{x}_{t+1}$.
+Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{x}_{t+1}$.

-In other words, backward marginal entropy production expresses the difference between the distribution representing the marginalized forward process of X and the distribution of the process whereby state transitions occur in the opposite direction from the forward process in the marginal distribution of X where the initial distribution is set at time $t+1$.
-In the time-reversed case, the following condition holds for all $\mathbf{x}_{t},\mathbf{x}_{t+1}$.
-This means that